Dr Edward Allen, Christ's

 Biographical Information

 I am an Associate Professor in modern British and Irish Literature, and a Fellow of Christ's College.
-I was brought up on the coast in rural Somerset, studied for my degrees in Cambridge, and have held research fellowships along the way at the Library of Congress (Washington DC), the Huntingdon Library (San Marino, California), Jesus College (Cambridge), and the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH).
+I was brought up on the coast in rural Somerset, studied for my degrees in Cambridge, and have held research fellowships along the way at the Library of Congress (Washington DC), the Huntingdon Library (San Marino, California), Jesus College (Cambridge), the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), and the University of Padua.

 Research Interests